 Windsor-Severance Food Pantry

 The Windsor-Severance Food Pantry provides food assistance for residents living within the Weld-RE 4 school district boundaries.
 The boxes are packed in advance and set outside for pickup to minimize contact between staff and the public.
-For registration or questions, contact WindsorFoodPantry@yahoo.com by email or call 970-686-7307.
-To arrange for a box, fill out a form in-person or ahead of time online by going to https://www.faithunitedchurchofchrist.com/receive-assistance.
+They can be reached via email at [email protected] or by calling 970-686-7307.
+To learn more, visit their website.

 Weld Food Bank

 The Weld Food Bank has a few programs that may help residents in need.

 The Mobile Food Pantry is a resource of the Weld Food Bank.
 It’s a refrigerated truck used to deliver fresh produce, dairy, meat, bakery and dry goods directly to distribution sites in areas of high need.